analogdevicesinc/ai8x-training/README.md

 | `--ready-sel-aon`        | Specify AON waitstates                                       |                                 |

 ### YAML Network Description

+The [quick-start guide](https://github.com/MaximIntegratedAI/MaximAI_Documentation/blob/master/Guides/YAML%20Quickstart.md) provides a short overview of the purpose and structure of the YAML network description file.

 An example network description for the ai85net5 architecture and MNIST is shown below: